 The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 A student's notice of cancellation must be received by the University in writing via email to the personal advisor.
 Notice of cancellation is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement or to continue his or her attendance at the University.
-The notice of cancellation.
+The notice of cancellation is effective five days after the time the University receives notification of the cancellation.
 During this time, the student is entitled to notify the University that he or she no longer wishes to cancel his or her enrollment.